 Diabetes Day 2019

-To highlight the World Diabetes Day on November 14 eight internationally recognized scientists are visiting KI and will present their recent findings in the areas of diabetes and cardiovascular disease, gut hormone regulation of metabolism, beta cell pathogenesis and circadian metabolism.
+To highlight the World Diabetes Day on November 14 eight internationally recognized scientists visited KI and presented their findings at the Biomedicum Seminar Hall in the areas of diabetes and cardiovascular disease, gut hormone regulation of metabolism, beta cell pathogenesis and circadian metabolism.
 Please see the poster and program below.

 Karin Bornfeldt, University of Washington, Seattle, WA, USA

 Zoltan Arany, Perelman School of Medicine, University of Pennsylvania, USA